EduardoB-Programador/college-studies/Java-OOP/OOP-4th-PDF/README.md

 Conclusão: A classe "Atividade" foi criada, e foi criado 2 objetos, um usando a classe "Account" e o outro usando a classe "SpecialAccount".

 # English

+I must say in advance that the trasnlation portuguese to english might not be that good, I don't know much about the topic so I had basically no vocabulary to work with.

+The 4th PDF intended to make me practice **polyformism**.

 ### Step 1: Create the project "13_Poliformismo".